St. Joseph's Secondary School (Cornwall, Ontario): History

-Bishop Macdonell Catholic Secondary School first opened on September 6, 1983 with fifty-nine students, sharing a building with Bishop Macdonell Senior Elementary School.
-In September 1985, after the separate school system was implemented, the school was renamed to St. Joseph's Secondary School by Percy Beaudette, and moved to its present location.
-The school initially educated Grades 9, 10 and 11 students, with Grade 12 added in September 1986 and Grade 13/OAC courses added in September 1987.
+Bishop Macdonell Catholic Secondary School first opened on September 6, 1983 with fifty-nine students, in grade 9, sharing a building with Bishop Macdonell Senior Elementary School adding a new grade each year.
+In September 1985, the province authorised the completion to grade 13 of the catholic school system, and the school moved to its present location.
+With a new class added each year.
+In September 1987, Grade 13 completed the process of providing the full secondary level of Catholic education in Stormont Dundas and Glengarry.
 In September 1993, the school was expanded to its current size and layout.
 In the summer of 2018, the renovation of the closed General Vanier Intermediate School took place to include a separate grade 7-8 wing in St. Joseph due to area elementary schools switching to a K-6 program or being consolidated.